VCUWrightCenter/TopExApp/docs/manual.md

 ### Import Previous Analysis <a name="usage12">

-Analyses can be saved into a TopEx formatted file.
+Analyses can be saved into a TopEx formatted file, which can then be reloaded into the TopEx interface for further exploration.
 If you need to import an analysis file do the following:

  1) _Make sure you do not have any files loaded in the File Manager tab!_ If you do, then hit your browser's reload button to clear all loaded data.
  2) Select the "Import/Export" tab in TopEx.